caberger/leocloud/README.md

 # About the firewall

 Make sure that you open port 80 on your firewall.
 All traffic goes through this port.
-If you add want to use https, you must add a certificate to nginx, expose it on port 443 and open port 443 on your firewall instread.
+If you want to use https, you must [add a certificate](https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx) to nginx, expose it on port 443 and open port 443 on your firewall instead of port 80.

 ## Cloud
 To see how to deploy the same architecture to the [cloud](https://cloud.htl-leonding.ac.at/) see [this project](https://github.com/caberger/javafx-cdi-jpa)